 In both the case of unquoted command line arguments or in calls to glob() VMS wildcard expansion is performed. (csh-style wildcard expansion is available if you use File::glob::glob.)
 If the wildcard filespec contains a device or directory specification, then the resultant filespecs will also contain a device and directory; otherwise, device and directory information are removed.
-VMS-style resultant filespecs will contain a full device and directory, while Unix-style resultant filespecs will contain only as much of a directory path as was present in the input filespec.
-For example, if your default directory is Perl_Root:[000000], the expansion of [.t]. will yield filespecs like "perl_root:[t]base.dir", while the expansion of t// will yield filespecs like "t/base.dir".
+VMS-style resultant filespecs will contain a full device and directory, while Unix-style resultant filespecs will contain a full device and directory, while Unix-style resultant filespecs will contain only as much of a directory path as was present in the input filespec.
+For example, if your default directory is Perl\Root:[000000], the expansion of [.t]\.\ will yield filespecs like "perl\root:[t]base.dir", while the expansion of t/\/\ will yield filespecs like "t/base.dir".
 (This is done to match the behavior of glob expansion performed by Unix shells.)